paatavan/Alias-bot/README.md

 2. Edit the file named `config.js` and replace `YOUR_TOKEN_BOT` with the token of your Discord bot.

-## Available Commands
+## Available Commands :

 Alias Dev Kit provides the following command:
- (。>︿<)_θ : Sorry to let you know that Alias Dev Kit Will not have these commands , you will need to create it with your hand.

-- ✅ `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
+-  `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
 Replace `<nickname>` with the desired nickname.
+-  `.reset` : This commands allows you to reset your username.
+-  `.undo` : This commands allows you to go to the last nick names you add.

+## Alias Bot Commands :

+-  `.nick  <nickname>`: This command allows you to set a custom nickname for you on your Discord server.
+Replace `<nickname>` with the desired nickname.
+-  `.reset` : This commands allows you to reset your username.
+-  `.undo` : This commands allows you to go to the last nick names you add.
-- ❌ `.ai` : This command allows you to generate 5 random nickname of your choices.
+-  `.ai` : This command allows you to generate 5 random nickname of your choices.
-- ❌ `.archives` : This command allows you to find your older nicknames.
+-  `.archives` : This command allows you to find your older nicknames.
+-  `.supports : This command allows you to support devellopers.
-- ✅ `.reset` : This commands allows you to reset your username.
+-  `.mores` : This commands allows you to know mores about alias bot.
-- ✅ `.undo` : This commands allows you to go to the last nick names you add.
+-  `.how` : This commands allows you to know commands of alias bot.

- ❌ : Not in Alias Dev Kit.
- ✅ : Usable in Alias Dev Kit.